codeimpossible/codeimpossible.github.com/_posts/2010-11-08-For-in-Follow-Up.md

 In most other programming languages these days, everything is an object.
 You can see this in current languages like C# where everything inherits from System.Object or in Ruby where you can assign properties and methods to anything at will.

 JavaScript is an object oriented language but it&#39;s implementation of objects is a little different from other languages.
-In JavaScript every object (every thing) is an array - a special array called an &quot;associative array&quot;.
-If you&#39;re a C# developer think `Dictionary<string, object>`.
+In JavaScript every object (every thing) is an array - a special array called an "associative array".
+If you&#39;re a C# developer think `Dictionary&lt;string, object&gt;`.
 If you&#39;re a python developer then you&#39;re already familiar with this concept.
 So in JavaScript:

     var x = {